4.4.2 pde.pdes.base module

 Returns a function that is called after each step.

 This function receives three arguments: the current state as a numpy array, the current time point, and a numpy array that can store data for the hook function.
-The function can modify the state data in place.
-If the function makes use of the data feature, it must replace the data in place.
+The function must return the state data and the hook data, which it can both modify in place.

 Example